Inside the ADHD Brain: The Neuroscience Explained Simply

 But those strengths often come with friction in a world built for linear routines and quiet focus.

 That’s why understanding the neuroscience of ADHD can be a game changer.
-It gives you context—not just about behavior, but about genetic markers and cognitive traits linked to ADHD, which are now being better understood through research.
+It gives you context—not just about behavior, but about the neurodevelopmental, genetic markers, and cognitive traits linked to ADHD, which are now being better understood through research.

 Your Brain Isn’t a Problem.
 It’s a Power Source.